-You should read the following discussion and analysis of our financial condition and results of operations together with our condensed consolidated financial statements and related notes included elsewhere in this Form 10-Q and our audited consolidated financial statements and the related notes and the discussion under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" for the fiscal year ended December 31, 2021 included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021, which was originally filed with the SEC on March 25, 2022.
-In addition to historical consolidated financial information, the following discussion contains forward-looking statements that reflect our plans, estimates, and beliefs.
-Our actual results could differ materially from those discussed in the forward-looking statements.
+You should read the following discussion and analysis of our financial condition and results of operations together with our condensed consolidated financial statements and related notes included elsewhere in this Form 10-Q and our audited consolidated financial statements and the related notes and the discussion under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" for the fiscal year ended December 31, 2021 included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021 included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021 included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021 included in the Annual Report on Form 10-K for the fiscal year ended methods forward-looking statements that reflect our plans, estimates, and beliefs.
 Our actual results could differ materially from those discussed in the forward-looking statements.
 You should review the sections titled "Special Note Regarding Forward-Looking Statements" for a discussion of forward-looking statements and in Part II, Item 1A, "Risk Factors" for a discussion of factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis and elsewhere in this Form 10-Q.